Hudson Yards (development): The Shops & Restaurants at Hudson Yards

 Phase 1 included a seven-story mall with 100 shops and 20 restaurants, called the Shops & Restaurants at Hudson Yards.
 It has 1 e6sqft of space.

 In September 2014, Neiman Marcus signed to become the anchor tenant of the Hudson Yards Retail Space.
 The retail space, designed by Kohn Pedersen Fox and Elkus Manfredi Architects with a connection to the bases of 10 and 30 Hudson Yards, started construction in June 2015, with a 100,000 ST order of steel, one of the largest such orders in the history of the United States.
 The mall opened on March 15, 2019.

-The Neiman Marcus store occupied the top 3 levels and 1/4 of the mall, or 250000 sqft before it was converted to office space.
+The Neiman Marcus store, which closed in 2020, occupied the top 3 levels and 1/4 of the mall, or 250000 sqft before it was converted to office space.
 There is fine dining on the fifth through seventh floors as well as more casual fare on the second through fourth floors.
 The mall is anchored by Dior as a ground floor tenant, with "a 'Fifth Avenue' mix of shops", such as H&M and Zara, below them.
-Tenants at the Shops at Hudson Yards include retailers such as Uniqlo, Edge, Alo Yoga, Bulgari, Monica Rich Kosann, Mango, and Panerai.
+Tenants at the Shops at Hudson Yards include retailers such as Uniqlo, Edge, Alo Yoga, Bulgari, Monica Rich Kosann, Mango, Panerai, Warby Parker, Moschino, Costa Brazil and Marc Jacobs.
 The Shops at Hudson Yards also has dining options, including Shake Shack and Eataly Caffè, and the Edge attraction.

 In November 2023, it was announced that the top three stories of the former Neiman Marcus store would be repurposed into 445,000 square feet of office space for Wells Fargo.
 Designed by Kohn Pedersen Fox and developed by Related Companies, the new space will accommodate 2,300 employees.
 As of June 2024, the facade of 20 Hudson Yards has begun its replacement process.

-Four new restaurants were opened in 2025: Sailor's Choice, NAYA, José Andrés’ Oyamel (10 Hudson Yards), and Eataly Caffè (20 Hudson Yards).
+Five new restaurants were opened in 2025: Sailor's Choice, José Andrés’ Oyamel, Eataly Caffè, NAYA and Joe & The Juice.

+As of August 2026, eight eateries have opened at Hudson Yards: Yono Sushi, Dunkin’ Donuts, Viva la Crepe, Myka, Dickson’s Farmstand, Malai Ice Cream, Just Salad and Chipotle Mexican Grill.